 Here are six New England stops on the Underground Railroad, one for each of the New England states.

 The Austin F. Williams House and Carriage House in Farmington, Conn., played a central role in a major drama before the Civil War: The Amistad Affair.

-Williams was an active abolitionist and conductor for the Underground Railroad.
+Williams, an active abolitionist, conducted for the Underground Railroad.
 In the Amistad case, a group of slaves on board the sailing vessel Amistad managed to free themselves and killed the ship’s captain in 1839.

 They were subsequently brought to America and arrested.
-Their case — which resulted in acquittal on ground that they were acting in self-defense — was an important victory for abolitionists.
+Abolitionists viewed their case — which resulted in acquittal on ground that they acted in self-defense — as an important victory.

 Following the trial, Williams built a house on his Farmington property where the freed Africans stayed before returning to Sierra Leone in 1842.
 The Williams property is not open to the public.

 The Abyssinian Meeting House in the Munjoy Hill neighborhood of Portland is the only Underground Railroad site in Maine recognized by the National Park Service.
 Portland became a northern hub of the Underground Railroad because of its easy access by rail and sea.

 The meeting house, built in 1828, became a religious, educational and cultural center for Portland’s African-American community.
 The church’s members and leaders organized escape routes to England and Canada.
 They were active in hiding, provisioning and transporting refugees from slavery.